 Jump to:Page Content

 CLAUDE BRUDERLEIN is Senior Researcher at the Program on Humanitarian Policy and Conflict Research.
 He also holds a faculty appointment at the Harvard School of Public Health and Kennedy School of Government, where he teaches strategic planning in humanitarian protection.
-In his research, Mr. Bruderlein focuses particularly on the protection of civilians, the development of humanitarian law, the promotion of human security strategies, and the role of information technologies in emergency response.
+In his research, Mr. Bruderlein focuses particularly on humanitarian negotiations and mediation strategies, the protection of civilians, the development of humanitarian law and the role of information technologies in emergency response.

 Before joining Harvard University, Mr. Bruderlein served as Special Adviser to the UN Secretary General on Humanitarian Affairs, focusing particularly on issues related to the negotiation of humanitarian access and the targeting of sanctions.
 He served as an expert to the UN Security Council on the humanitarian impact of sanctions in Sudan, Burundi, and Sierra Leone.
 He has also previously worked with the International Committee of the Red Cross (ICRC) as a delegate in Iran, Israel and the Occupied Territories, Saudi Arabia, Kuwait, and Yemen.